linkerd/website/linkerd.io/content/blog/2024/0221-announcing-linkerd-2.15.md

 Buoyant, the creators of Linkerd, [have announced the release of Buoyant Enterprise for Linkerd 2.15.0 and provided some context behind this change](https://buoyant.io/blog/announcing-linkerd-2-15-vm-workloads-spiffe-identities).

+To be clear: Linkerd continues to be, and always will be, open source.
+This change is about the release artifacts, not about code, governance, community, or anything else.
+We've been open source users, contributors, and advocates since long before we created Linkerd, and our commitment to a healthy, inclusive, collaborative, and ever-growing open source Linkerd remains as strong as ever.

 ## What's next for Linkerd?